EdoLabWorks/Node-WebSocket-SPA/README.md

 # NodeJS-Websocket-SPA
 An experimental single page application using websocket.

-A responsive SPA using only HTML, CSS, Javascript or JQuery in the front-end.

-As usual we will evaluate it using CRUD operations connecting to SQL Express Server using Entity Framework and a NodeJS MongoDB database.
+We will evaluate its performance using CRUD operations connecting to SQL Express Server using Entity Framework and a NodeJS MongoDB database.

 Without a REST API to map our CRUD operations using HTTP methods,